Top 25 Harmful Apps We're Blocking in August

 If you are a mobile user these types of apps steal your mobile data and deplete your battery while performing their nefarious actions.
 If you are a mobile advertiser these apps display your ads in the background or in a miniature window, which means they are not truly visible to the user, but you still get charged for the impressions.

 At Opticks, we analyze over 1 billion clicks a day and we've detected that an astounding 83% of those visits come from malicious apps.
 Some of those apps have been downloaded from the Play Store hundreds of millions of times.
 Most of the harmful apps we see, however, have been downloaded from outside the Play Store.

 These are the top 25 fraudulent apps we are blocking in August.
 You can click on the columns to see the reason the app is detected as harmful, as well as a link to Play Store apps.

 Notice the number 1 app: empty!
 These are harmful applications that attempt to hide their name during web visits and pass their traffic as browser-based clicks.
 It is practically impossible to detect the #1 most common harmful application using server-to-server techniques that rely on evaluating an empty header.

 #25 is also one of our favorites: com.android.fmradio.
 Do you think that Google's Android radio app is ad supported?
 No, we don't think so either.

 Please note that the package name of some of these listed apps might not even be the real one.
 A common and nefarious practice amongst fraudsters is to mask their package and hide behind legitimate company names to avoid being caught.

 Opticks successfully detects and blocks harmful applications to protect your inventory and digital budget.
-Try Opticks for 14 days FREE to stop losing your budget to fraudsters, click here to sign up.
+To get started, book a demo now.